 Recipients may also receive additional support and mentorship from Edison International during and after completing the program at Los Angeles Trade-Technical College.

-No further financial or support services will be provided if you fail to graduate from the Los Angeles Trade-Technical College program.
+No further financial or support services will be provided to recipients who fail to participate or graduate from the Los Angeles Trade-Technical College program.

 As part of your application, you must upload the following: